bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 }
 ```

 That's it, that is what we're going to work with.
-App shows simple message when plugging the headset in:
+The app shows a simple message when plugging the headset in:

 ![native app](/images/putting-native-in-rn/screenshot1.png)